 • Mention your positive achievements as they apply to your graduate admission. – The information you provide in your personal statement about your important achievements must be related to your field.
 If you are applying for medicine and you have won a poetry prize, don’t mention your poetry prize because you may not have space.
 It is a good thing, but you may need to fill your application with more relevant information.
 On the other hand, you could mention your work as organizer of blood donation camps or your internships as a psychiatric care worker.

 • Do mention your work experience, or volunteer work that you may have done or extra-curricular activities if they relate to your field. – For example, if you are going to apply to business school and you were on the basketball team you may think that it is not relevant.
-However if you learnt leadership qualities, if you learnt how to endure defeat, if you learnt management skills by being captain of the basketball team, then it is relevant.
+However if you learned leadership qualities, if you learned how to endure defeat, if you learned management skills by being captain of the basketball team, then it is relevant.
 You have to show the relevance.
-If you had a job after school, working in the college bookstore or you have done volunteer work at a hospital, this is relevant – you have learnt management skills at the shop.
-You have learnt to interact with people while you worked in the hospital.
+If you had a job after school, working in the college bookstore or you have done volunteer work at a hospital, this is relevant – you have learned management skills at the shop.
+You have learned to interact with people while you worked in the hospital.

 • Don’t try to second-guess admissions faculty, as I have already said, and don’t flatter them. – Don’t say ‘I’ve always wanted to study at the University of Montana because I have heard that it is the best university in the world to study medicine.’
 It may not be and even if it is, it sounds like flattery.

 • Don’t be phony. – Be honest.
 Admissions faculty can spot a dishonest essay a mile away.
 It would not be to your advantage to be dishonest as you might get into a university and then find it was not the right place for you.

 • Don’t glorify yourself. – Don’t say – ‘I was the best tennis player in the whole city of Madras’.
 That is boasting.
 However being modest and subtle are also not good qualities.
 There is a medium between being modest and boastful.